 The peace of empire is a demonic lie.

 Rome’s gospel and Christ’s gospel were at odds with each other.
 Likewise, America’s gospel and Christ’s gospel are at odds with each other.
 They are antithetical.
 It’s important to understand that God’s people had a different vision for the world because they believed that Jesus is ruler.
 They were part of a movement—a resistance movement—rooted in the conviction that the world isn’t made better through military violence, but through compassion and sacrificial love.
 They saw Jesus as the anti-Caesar.
-To them, it was better to die on a cross at the hands of the empire than perpetuate the endless cycle of violence like the Romans.
+To them, it was better to die on a cross at the hands of the empire than perpetuating the endless cycle of violence like the Romans.

 They would rather die than fight for the empire or acknowledge Caesar as ruler.
 How many American Christians can claim the same?